sirCamp/supercolor/README.md

 [![devDependency Status](https://david-dm.org/sircamp/supercolor/dev-status.png)](https://david-dm.org/sircamp/supercolor#info=devDependencies)

 # SupercolorJS
-A simple library for color management inside your projects With this library you can create, delete and manage your color palettes, get random color, get all colors between a range of two colors, get and generate random palette or get radom color from palette, generate random palette, convert color from Hex to RGB and viceversa.
+A simple library for color management inside your projects.

+With this library you can create, delete and manage your color palettes, get random color, get all colors between a range of two colors, get and generate random palette or get radom color from palette, generate random palette, convert color from Hex to RGB and viceversa.

 N.B this is a standalone library write with pure JavaScript Object using prototype

-## INSTALLATION

 ## USAGE